 - ASSOCIATE PROFESSOR Psychiatry

 - Professor Goldberg has a degree in Astrophysics from Harvard and a PhD in Computer Science from UCLA.
-He entered bioinformatics after a distinguished career researching distributed software at IBM Research and network protocol performance at NYU’s Courant Institute.
+He entered bioinformatics after a distinguished career researching distributed software at IBM Research and network protocol performance at NYU’s Courant Institute of Mathematical Sciences.

-As a member of the Seaver Autism Center in the Icahn School of Medicine at Mount Sinai, Prof. Goldberg is the founding Director of the Bioinformatic Hub for the NIMH-funded Autism Sequencing Consortium.
+As a member of the Seaver Autism Center in the Icahn School of Medicine at Mount Sinai, Prof. Goldberg studies the genetic causes of autism.
+He is the founding Director of the Bioinformatic Hub for the NIMH-funded Autism Sequencing Consortium (ASC).
 The Hub stores published and unpublished sequence data and called variants from autism studies by ASC members and provides secure, shared data access and cluster computing to ASC members.
-Dr. Goldberg has recruited a three person bioinformatics team for the Seaver Center.
+Dr. Goldberg has built a three person bioinformatics team for the Seaver Center.